Ms Miranda Vuolasranta (FI)

-As a programme director with the Open Society Institut (OSI), Mr Kawczynski initiated many activities and programmes among which the well known the Roma Participation Programme (RPP).
-He also initiated the creation of the European Roma Rights Center and of the Contact Point for Sinti and Roma Issues of the Organisation for Security and Cooperation in Europe (OSCE).He served as a boar member of the European Roma Information Office (ERIO) in Brussels.
+As a programme director with the Open Society Institute (OSI), Mr Kawczynski initiated many activities and programmes among which the well known the Roma Participation Programme (RPP).
+He also initiated the creation of the European Roma Rights Center and of the Contact Point for Sinti and Roma Issues of the Organisation for Security and Cooperation in Europe (OSCE).He served as a board member of the European Roma Information Office (ERIO) in Brussels.

 Mr Kawczynski has been a founding member of the European Roma and Travellers Forum and pushed forward its developments.
-As a representative of ERTF, he has taken part in many national and international high level events including conferencies and parliament hearings.
+As a representative of ERTF, he has taken part in many national and international high level events including conferences and parliament hearings.

-Mr Kawczynski was reelected for his second term of office by the Fifth Plenary Assembly of the European Roma and Travellers Forum on 25th February 2010.
+Mr Kawczynski was re-elected for his second term of office by the Fifth Plenary Assembly of the European Roma and Travellers Forum on 25th February 2010.